 In the top right corner, you can use the slicer to select between Changes Only, Workbook 1, or Workbook 2.
 The first option will show only the changes and errors in the main matrix visual (Excel-like grid).
-The second and third options will show all the data by the corresponding workbook, including the changes and errors.
+The second and third options will show all the data in the corresponding workbook, including the changes and errors.
 The filters above allow you to filter by worksheet, row, and column.

-For example, the column “E –> D” in the screenshot below can tell you that in Workbook 1 you had a blank column that was removed in Workbook 2, and as a result column E of workbook 1 is the same as column D in workbook 2.
+For example, The column “E –> D” in the screenshot below can tell you that in Workbook 1 you had a blank column that was removed in Workbook 2, and as a result column E of Workbook 1 is the same as column D in Workbook 2.
 The same logic is applied to blank rows.
 The value “6 –> 5” tells you that in Workbook 1 there is a blank row that was removed in Workbook 2, and as a result, row 6 in Workbook 1 is the same row as row 5 in Workbook 2.
 In the report pages Workbook 1 and Workbook 2, you can learn more about blank columns and rows.

 The second page, Workbook 1, displays the errors and changes of the first workbook.
-You will be able to see which blank columns or rows are missing in the workbook, search a specific value in the cells of this workbook, or use filters to zoom in on specific changes and errors.
+You will be able to see which blank columns or rows are missing in the workbook, search for a specific value in the cells of this workbook, or use filters to zoom in on specific changes and errors.

 The final page, Search, allows you to search for specific values in cells across both workbooks.